Michigan Sea Grant Environmental Internship

 Q. What are some ways to meet the "match" requirement?

 Students are not responsible for providing or figuring out the match.
-The 50% match can come from many sources and can be paid “in-kind” (in other words, by assigning financial value to services the organization provides).
+The 50% match can come from many non-federal sources and can be paid “in-kind” (in other words, by assigning financial value to services the organization provides).
 For example, the partner organization might pay for you to travel to Ann Arbor for the August internship symposium or other travel opportunities.
 Match funds can also include office space for you, or the time a mentor spends working on the project with you.
 Contact msgfellowships@umich.edu for more ideas.

 Q. Can multiple students apply from the same school?